SHORTLIST

 Day 11: Kyoto

 This morning, head to Kyoto’s famed Fushimi Inari Shrine – known throughout the world as the ‘Path of the Red Gates.’
 Take time to appreciate the quieter corners of the shrine, and if you’re feeling fit, a walk to the halfway point provides stunning city views.
 Continue with a short train ride and walk to a renowned sake brewery.
-Your visit to the brewery covers every aspect of sake creation – with full-scale historical artefacts in abundance, and a chance to taste different types of sake at the end of your visit.
-In the evening, celebrate the end of your adventure in Japan over dinner with your travel companions at a local restaurant sharing the authentic flavours of Kyoto.
+Your visit to the brewery covers every aspect of sake creation – with full-scale historical artefacts in abundance and a chance to taste different types of sake at the end of your visit.
+In the evening, celebrate the end of your adventure over dinner with your travel companions at a local restaurant sharing the authentic flavours of Kyoto.

 Day 12: Kyoto